Pimmz/Home-Energy-Saving-Store/README.md

             self.slug = slugify(self.title)
         super().save(*args, **kwargs)
 ```
-- Using Markdown formatting to represent an ERD table the Tips and model above would look like this:
+- Using Markdown formatting to represent an ERD table the Tips and Tricks model above would look like this:

 - Table: **Tips and Tricks**